 If you have a viral infection, your doctor may want to let the virus run its course.
-During that time, he or she may prescribe medications, such as decongestants and pain relievers, to ease your symptoms.
+During that time, they may prescribe medications, such as decongestants and pain relievers, to ease your symptoms.
 In some cases, your doctor may want to try an antiviral drug to fight the virus.

-Many underlying causes of sore throats are infectious, and there are certain steps you can help you prevent future infection.
+Many underlying causes of sore throats are infectious, and there are certain steps that can help you prevent future infection.
 Repeatedly washing your hands throughout the day kills germs and bacteria that can cause viral and bacterial infections.
-Additional steps that you can take to prevent a sore throat include:
+Additional steps you can take to prevent a sore throat include the following:

-- Do not share drinking glasses or utensils with others.
+- Don’t share drinking glasses or utensils with others.

-- Use hand sanitizers whenever soap and water are not available.
+- Use hand sanitizers whenever soap and water aren’t available.

 - Limit contact with commonly touched surfaces.